gui3/fluidite/README.md

 ## <a name="next"></a>What's next (to-do list)
 there's all to do at the moment, come back later for a real to-do list.

-(currently working on regexes for the parser to create a fDOM, kind of cool)

 [=> top](#top)